ferdesmello/hbr-solar-forecast-project/README.md

 * Neural Network (NN).
 * Recurrent Neural Network - Gated Recurrent Unit (RNN-GRU).

+The first two I built using [scikit-learn](https://scikit-learn.org/stable/), and the last two, using [tensorflow-keras](https://www.tensorflow.org/guide/keras).
 I had to shape the datasets a bit to fit the use in each model, but it was a small change, mostly separating features from target, standardizing features using a scaler, and creating new lagged features.

 The models are in the [forecasters](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/filters) folder.